Techtonica/curriculum/react-js/react-part-2.md

       message: 'new message'
     });
     ```
 - The important thing to remember about `setState` is that it causes the component to re-render.
 Well, in introduction to React, we have learnt that React follows a special path called the **React cycle**.
-So, when state is updated using `setState`, React goes into the **React cycle** and then the changes are compared to the previous **React virtual DOM element**.
-The changes are made accordingly and are reflected in the UI.
+So, when state is updated using `setState`, React goes into the **React cycle** and then the changes are compared to the previous **React virtual DOM element** and the changes are made accordingly and are reflected in the UI.

 Now let us understand the use of state with an example.
 We will create an increment/decrement counter which includes click functionality and displaying that value.
 When we click on the increment button, 1 is added to the value and on clicking the decrement button, 1 is subtracted from the value.
 Initially, the value will be 0.